Skip to content

 Through virtual simulations, safety managers can identify potential hazards in a controlled environment, allowing for the meticulous analysis and mitigation of risks.
 VR thus serves as a proactive tool in the risk management arsenal, reducing the fear of unforeseen incidents.

-Compliance Training and Familiarization:
+Compliance Training and Familiarisation:

 VR can be instrumental in demystifying complex regulations and standards.
 By simulating compliance scenarios, safety managers can ensure that employees grasp the nuances of regulatory requirements, thereby alleviating fears related to non-compliance.